-The learning process for skills within an EMT's scope of practice requires live person practice and competency assessment prior to performing them on patients.
-Students shall sign a consent and release form attesting that they understand that there will be practical labs in which they will first demonstrate competence in performing invasive skills (IM injections, and blood glucose testing) on their peers and their peers shall perform these skills on them using sterile equipment and under the direct supervision of a qualified preceptor.
+The learning process for skills within a PM's scope of practice requires manikin and live person practice and competency assessment prior to performing them on patients.
+Students shall sign a consent and release form attesting that they understand that there will be practical labs in which they will first demonstrate competence in performing invasive skills (IV access, IM and SUBQ injections, and blood glucose testing) on a manikin and then on their peers and their peers shall perform these skills on them using sterile equipment and under the direct supervision of a qualified preceptor.